Johannes von Welczeck: The Danzig crisis

 In June 1939, the French expelled Otto Abetz for bribing two French newspaper editors into printing pro-Nazi stories.
 Both Aubin of Le Temps and Moirer of Le Figaro were arrested for taking bribes from Abetz.
 Abetz left France on 2 July 1939.
 The Foreign Minister, Joachim von Ribbentrop, was furious with Welczeck when he was unable to persuade the French to take Abetz back.
 Welczeck's sudden visit to Berlin just after Abetz was expelled and his equally abrupt return to Paris caused alarm in the French press, which saw his trip to Berlin and back as a sign of Ribbentrop's anger at France.
 Allegations were made in the French press that Bonnet and his haughty wife were friends with some of the journalists Abetz had bribed and that Welczeck had documents showing that Madame Bonnet had accepted bribes from Abetz.

-In response to complaints from Coulondre who in his telephones calls to Daladier noted that Bonnet had not issued the warning he wanted him to issue to Welczeck, the premier gave firm orders to the foreign minister that he must warn Welczeck that France would stand by Poland.
+In response to complaints from Coulondre who in his telephone calls to Daladier noted that Bonnet had not issued the warning he wanted him to issue to Welczeck, the premier gave firm orders to the foreign minister that he must warn Welczeck that France would stand by Poland.
 On 1 July 1939, Bonnet met with Welczeck to tell him that any attempt to change the status of the Free City of Danzig unilaterally would cause a German-Polish war and that France would honor its alliance with Poland.
 Welczeck reported to Berlin that it was his understanding that Bonnet did not want France to go to war for Poland, but Daladier would stand by the alliance France had signed with Poland in 1921 if Germany invaded Poland.
 On 11 July 1939, Daladier met with Welczeck to tell him that he had helped the three and a half million Sudeten Germans "go home to the Reich" by the Munich Agreement, only to be rewarded by Germany placing twice that number of Czechs under German rule via the Protectorate of Bohemia-Moravia.
 Daladier ended the meeting by saying he tried appeasement, and that because of the bad faith of Hitler who had repudiated the Munich Agreement that he was against French pressure on Poland to make concessions in the Danzig crisis.
 Welczeck's anti-Polish arguments where he sought to blame Poland for the Danzig crisis and argued that it would be wrong for France to go to war for Poland failed to impress Daladier who firmly told Welczeck that it was Germany that caused the Danzig crisis.